oliverklee/dungeon-of-bugs/README.md

    select "Default configuration file" and set `phpunit.xml` as path to script

 Now you can right-click on a testcase or a directory and select "Run".

+## Credits

+Part of the code has been copied from the Snake Console game by @dbu.